fienvh/uit-documentatie/content/json-ld/latest/places/place-image_main.md

 The main image is the only image shown in search-result listviews and the image more prominently displayed on offer-details, when the offer has multiple mediaObjects

+**Note**
+Allow some time between adding an extra image to an offer and setting this image as main image.
+Requests to the JSON-LD api are handled asynchronously and this scenario may result in a race condition.

 ## HTTP request

 ```